 - Practice questions with rationales.
 We currently have one 75-item full-length mock exam and one 25-item mini-mock, as well as shorter quizzes.
-In total, there are more than 120 practice questions in this program.
+In total, there are more than 120 practice questions in this law and ethics exam prep.
 In the months ahead, we'll be adding even more.

 - With you until you pass.
 Initial course access is set to 120 days, but if you change your test date or otherwise need an extension, let us know.

 Explain the difference between confidentiality and privilege, identifying at least three exceptions to each